- About WDD

-The theme for World Diabetes Day 2018 and 2019 is The Family and Diabetes.
+The theme for World Diabetes Day and World Diabetes Month 2018 and 2019 is The Family and Diabetes.

-A two-year timeframe has been chosen to best align the World Diabetes Day campaign to the current IDF strategic plan and facilitate planning, development, promotion and participation.
+A two-year timeframe has been chosen to best facilitate planning, development, promotion and participation.
 Materials and actions that IDF will develop over the two years of the campaign will aim to: